 There is a good likelihood of finding Pileated Woodpeckers, Summer Tanagers, Great-crested Flycatchers, Broad-winged Hawks, and Wild Turkeys.

-Along the road entering Chapmans Creek is clear evidence of the tornadoes that passed through this area in April 2011.
+Along the road entering Chapmans Creek is evidence of the tornadoes that passed through this area in April 2011.
 This does not, however, affect the primary birding site and provides some interesting opportunities for birds to forage.

 From intersection of AL 22 and US 280, travel AL 22W 2 miles to AL 259 going southwest.
 Drive 10.3 miles to CR 24.
 Turn left.
 Go 1.4 miles to dirt road.
 Go straight on dirt road for 1.2 miles to road’s end.